OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/drivers/nlopt_driver.rst

 NLopt_ is a "free/open-source library for nonlinear optimization, providing a common interface for a number of different free optimization routines available online as well as original implementations of various other algorithms."
 It includes `methods for both local and global optimization <https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/>`_ and some of these methods use derivative information whereas others are derivative-free.

+Depending on your optimization problem formulation, one method might be more advantageous to use over others.
+In general, there is no single best optimization algorithm.
+Please see the NLopt documentation for more information on how the methods are implemented and best used.

 .. note::
     The NLopt package does not come included with the OpenMDAO installation.
 It is a separate optional package that can be installed via `pip install nlopt`.